external-mirrors/phoenix/README.md

 # Xphoenix
-Xphoenix is a new X server, written from scratch (not a fork of Xorg server) in Zig.
+Xphoenix is a new X server, written from scratch in Zig (not a fork of Xorg server).
 This X server is designed to be a modern alternative to the Xorg server.

 ## Current state
 Xphoenix is not ready to be used yet.
 At the moment it can render simple applications that do EGL graphics (fully hardware accelerated) nested in an existing X server.